 The biggest drawback to YouTube Music is its limited device support.
 Other than the YouTube Music web player, which supports PCs, Macs and Linux-based computers running the latest version of the Google Chrome, Mozilla Firefox, Internet Explorer, Safari or Opera web browsers, YouTube Music is only available on mobile devices (smartphones/tablets) through the YouTube Music app.

 How much does YouTube Music cost?

 The free tier of YouTube Music offsets its attractive price by playing ads before and between songs.
 The frequency and length of these ads varies according to YouTube's algorithms.
-Ads aside, YouTube Music's free tier gets you access to all the exclusive videos, custom playlists, and recommendations available on the service.
+Ads aside, YouTube Music's free tier gets you access to all exclusive videos, custom playlists, and recommendations available on the service.

-Can I try YouTube Red for free?
+Can I try YouTube Premium for free?

 Other music streaming trials

 Sick of Spotify?
 Get 30 days of Amazon Music Unlimited for free from Prime Video